3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Getting Around Fort Myers’ Islands and Neighborhoods

-In order for this 3 days in Fort Myers itinerary to make sense, you need to know how you will be getting around the area.
-The best way to explore Fort Myers is by car.
+In order for this itinerary to make sense, you need to know how you will be getting around the area.
+The best way to explore is by car.

 If you did not road trip to Fort Myers in your own car, you should rent a car to explore the area.

-Additionally, you can find rideshare services like Uber in Fort Myers.
+Additionally, you can find rideshare services like Uber.

 Pelican on Sign at Fort Myers Florida inlet